Table of Contents

 People with thalassemia also need blood transfusions often.
 B-positive blood is vital for them, providing the blood components they need to stay healthy.

-In short, B-positive blood is very important for treating sickle cell disease and thalassemia.
+In short, B-positive blood is vital for treating sickle cell disease and thalassemia.
 Its compatibility and availability make it a big help in transfusion medicine.

 Genetic Inheritance of B Positive Blood Type

-B-positive blood type comes from specific genes that code for the B and RhD antigens on red blood cells.
+B-positive blood type is determined by specific genes that code for the B and RhD antigens on red blood cells.
 The genetics of blood type inheritance involves many genes.
 These genes are mainly in the ABO blood group system and the Rh blood type system.

 How Blood Types Are Passed Down